Prospecting via Webinars for Life Insurance Agents

 Prepare Your Materials

-First, decide what your webinar's call to action will be - and what you'll give your prospects in return.
-For example, if the call to action is to sign up for your mailing list, will they get a free eBook or guide in return?
-If the call to action is to set up a free one-on-one video consultation to go over their insurance needs, do you have a free prep worksheet or checklist they can download prior to the conversation?
+Next, decide if you'll be giving away any bonuses for attendees.
+For example, will attendees get a free checklist or guide?
+If the call to action is to set up a free one-on-one video consultation to go over insurance needs, do you have a free prep worksheet or checklist they can download?
+Giving attendees a take-away works as both a reminder and visual branding for you and your agency.

 Practice Your Delivery